Connnor-Lukas/qubic/README.md

 # Qubic (3D Connect-Four)

 ## Overview
 Qubic is a 4x4x4 Tic-Tac-Toe game made in Java, primarily using Swing UI and JavaFX.
 It supports both two-player and single-player modes.
 Finished games are automatically saved and can be replayed.
 The interface includes a 3D render of the cube with and input board, move preview, and a move history on the side.

 ## Installation
 Requires Java 17+

 ### Build & Run
+The project is runnable through your ide (intellij and vscode assuming java extensions are installed).
+It is also runnable through a system install of maven using this below, and a universal jar file can be compiled too.
 - Run using Maven:
 * `mvn exec:java -Dexec.mainClass="dev.ccsio.qubic.Main" -X`

+- Build using Maven:
+* 'mvn clean package'

+### Things to Note
-Note: If encountering issues with Replays and Winning, especially on Windows, please ensure that folder Qubic under in /AppData/Roaming exists.
+If encountering issues with Replays and Winning, especially on Windows, please ensure that folder Qubic under /AppData/Roaming exists.
 In this case, please create it manually or ensure you are executing the program with sufficient permissions.

+Due to a limitation in JavaFX using directx on Windows the rendering may look funny, this is an unfortunate side effect that cannot be fixed without rewriting the entire 3D backend.
+For best experience please use MacOS or Linux.

 ## How to Play
 ### Start a Game